mschuchard/concourse-github-issue-resource/README.md

 - `labels`: _optional_ A list of labels for the Github issue.

 - `assignees`: _optional_ A list of assignees for the Github issue.

+- `milestone`: _optional_ The milestone number to associate with the issue during creation.

 ## Example